proknx/smarty-vox/Smarty-Vox & realKNX v1.md

 In the address bar of browser, input the local IP of the Gateway.
 In the login page, enter the default username and password : “admin”.

-# Step 2: Pairing of devices
+# Step 2: Pairing of microphones

  - Press the "+" symbol next to "Add or remove devices".
  - Press the "Add" button to add a device.